shacker/django-todo/README.md

 TODO_ALLOWED_FILE_ATTACHMENTS = [".jpg", ".gif", ".csv", ".pdf", ".zip"] TODO_MAXIMUM_ATTACHMENT_SIZE = 5000000  # In bytes

-# additionnal classes the comment body should hold
+# Additional classes the comment body should hold.
-# adding "text-monospace" makes comment monospace
+# Adding "text-monospace" makes comment monospace
 TODO_COMMENT_CLASSES = []

 # The following two settings are relevant only if you want todo to track a support mailbox -